 Boyd Burton had traveled to Thailand in 2006, to undergo surgery to change his physical appearance at the age of 31.
-He has been on hormone treatment for the last 10 years as well.
+He has been on hormone treatment for over a decade.

 After the Newsome match, a reporter called Burton to request an interview.
 Burton was elated to oblige until the reporter hinted that he knew about Burton’s past.
 Burton hung up and called Sports Illustrated instead, in a savvy decision to give Sports Illustrated an exclusive story as the first transgendered MMA fighter.

 Burton’s professional MMA record is now 5-1.
 He lost to Ashlee Evans-Smith before defeating Heather Bassett and Tamikka Brents.
 He blames his Evans-Smith loss on the emotional turmoil he was experiencing after coming out of the closet.
 But it seems that he quickly rebounded, given the punishment he leveled on his next two opponents.
 Breents ended up with a concussion, a broken orbital bone and required 7 staples in her scalp.
 In a June 9, 2015 article by Geoffrey Grider, Brents said:

 “I’ve fought a lot of women and have never felt the strength that I felt in a fight as I did that night.
 I can’t answer whether it’s because [he] was born a man or not, because I’m not a doctor.
 I can only say, I’ve never felt so overpowered ever in my life, and I am an abnormally strong female in my own right.”